uintdev/qrserv/README.md

 ## Building

-If you wish to have debugging symbols for an app bundle release, ensure you have the Android NDK installed.
+Ensure you have the Android NDK installed to build a release variant.
 You may need to specify `ndk.dir` in the `local.properties` file.
 <br>
-However, if you do not plan to do a Play Store release, you may remove the `ndk` block from `android.defaultConfig` in the [Gradle build file](android/build.gradle.kts).
+The NDK is used by the `no-build-id` plugin (see `noBuildId.ndkDirectory` in the [app Gradle build file](app/build.gradle.kts)) to strip `.note.gnu.build-id` from native libraries for reproducible builds.
+If you do not need this, you can remove that plugin block.

 ## Licenses

 Google Play and the Google Play logo are trademarks of Google LLC.

-Nunito (the font) is licensed under [OFL-1.1](fonts/OFL.txt).
+Nunito (the font) is licensed under [OFL-1.1](app/src/main/res/raw/nunito_ofl.txt).

 QRServ is licensed under the [MIT license](LICENSE).